tee-lab/tracing-information-propagation-in-fish-school-with-conditioned-escape-response/README.md

 supplementary material figure S3.
 This code also generates the mean group speed for the null model (figure S6), which can be compared with figure 2g of the collective escape model.
-3. **Leader-follower interaction network:** Run `/null_model/pert_test_exp.m` to construct the leader-follower network described in Section 3b of the main text.
+3. **Leader-follower interaction network:** Run `/null_model/pert_test_exp.m` to construct the leader-follower network described in Section 3b of the main text and reproduce figure S8.
 This script generates a `.csv` file containing the leader-follower data.
 Run `/model/interaction_net_ana.m` to generate the network.
 In the null model, no leader-follower pairs are found because there are no interactions between agents.